ddev/ddev/docs/users/providers/pantheon.md

 ## Authentication

 This step only needs to be completed once for your system.
 We recommend that you create a token specific to ddev by going to https://pantheon.io/docs/machine-tokens/.
-Once you’ve completed that, simply run `ddev auth-pantheon <YOUR TOKEN>` and provide the token you just generated.
+Once you’ve completed that, run `ddev auth-pantheon <YOUR TOKEN>` and provide the token you just generated.
 This will store the token in ~/.ddev/pantheonconfig.json.
 If you ever delete the token, you will need to generate a new token from Pantheon and re-run the `ddev auth-pantheon` command to re-establish your connection to Pantheon.io.

 ## Usage